programmedgalaxy/selreduce/README.txt

 of images for noise reduction.
 It includes features for scaling and configuration of execution parameters.

-It was built with Miscrosoft Visual Studio 2015 (toolset version v140).
+It was built with Microsoft Visual Studio 2015 (toolset version v140).
 The project may have to be reconfigured if you want to build under a different environment.

-The project properties reference an evironment variable "$(OpenCV2Path)" which points to the directory containing the "opencv" folder from a fresh extract of the OpenCV 2.4.13 package.
+The project properties reference an environment variable "$(OpenCV2Path)" which points to the directory containing the "opencv" folder from a fresh extract of the OpenCV 2.4.13 package.
 Modify your environment variables or the project property page appropriately to allow Visual Studio to find the necessary files.